ClusterLabs/pacemaker/doc/sphinx/Pacemaker_Development/faq.rst

 ----

 :Q: How can I test my changes?
-:A: Most importantly, Pacemaker has regression tests for most major components;
+:A: The source repository has some unit tests for simple functions, though this
-    these will automatically be run for any pull requests submitted through GitHub.
-Additionally, Pacemaker's Cluster Test Suite (CTS) can be used to set up a test cluster and run a wide variety of complex tests.
-This document will have more detail on testing in the future.
+    is a recent effort without much coverage yet.
+Pacemaker's Cluster Test Suite (CTS) has regression tests for most major components; these will automatically be run for any pull requests submitted through GitHub, and are sufficient for most changes.
+Additionally, CTS has a lab component that can be used to set up a test cluster and run a wide variety of complex tests, for testing major changes.
+See cts/README.md in the source repository for details.

 ----